Preparing to Register

 - Wait-listed courses do not count toward full-time enrollment status or the 12-unit financial aid minimum, but wait-listed courses do count toward the registration unit limit per pass.

 - The Registration Freeze goes into effect on the Student Fee Payment Deadline.
-The registration freeze allows for payments to be properly applied to the student account balance due, provides an opportunity to for the Drop for Non-Payment process, and to roll paid students into open classes from the wait-list.
+The registration freeze allows for payments to be properly applied to the student account balance due, provides an opportunity to for the Drop for Non-Payment process, and moves paid students into open classes from the wait-list.

 - Students are dropped from their classes if they have not paid their current university tuition, fees and any outstanding balance due by the Student Fee Payment Deadline; remember to pay your fees on time!

 - Undergraduate students will be prevented from enrolling in courses that are considered an illegal repeat.
-Please review the information for the specific illegal repeat error on the Illegal Repeats web page as you may be eligible to enroll after you have resolved a pending grade or obtain appropriate approval.
+Please review the information for the specific illegal repeat error as you may be eligible to enroll after you have resolved a pending grade or obtain appropriate approval.

 - Courses canceled by the department are dropped from your schedule automatically.